 - Administration of the pneumococcal vaccine to Medicare Advantage members

 - Cost and administration of ACIP recommended adult vaccines

 CHCF will then distribute payments from the private health plans to public providers.

 CHCF now offers Medicare Part B billing services for the Influenza and Pneumococcal Vaccines.
 Please contact us directly through the information listed below if you are interested in contracting with us to bill your Medicare Part B claims.

 How Can Providers Participate?

-In order to participate public providers must submit two signed originals of the contract to CHCF, located to the left under Documents and Forms.
+In order to participate public providers must attend a training (located throughout the state in late summer or attend a Webinar training), and submit two signed originals of the contract to CHCF, located to the left under Documents and Forms.
 For cities and towns to receive payment, they must also submit a University of Massachusetts Substitute W-9 Form (Form UMW-9) to Commonwealth Medicine.
 Please feel free to contact us with any questions regarding the contracting process.